SophieDufrane/PP1_My_Website/README.md

 ![Checkup CSS](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_css_check.png)

 - Lighthouse
-    - Performance is the main issue to be fixed on Portfolio and Contact pages (69%)
+    - Performance is the main issue that has to be fixed on Portfolio and Contact pages.
+It was at 69% first, then resizing the images improved the performance that is now 90%
     - Accessibility is 95%.
 It was at 92% on the Home page (not enough contrast on the skills-set sectio) so I've changed the boxes colors to improve the score.
     - Best practices is 100%
     - SEO is 100%